Angelica is known by many names: Root of the Holy Ghost, Garden angelica, Wild celery, and Norwegian angelica.

 The root is dug up during the fall.
 It is dried and then stored in airtight containers.
 The plant produces flowering umbels the second year.

-Parts of angelica used: leaves, stems, roots, seeds and oil.
+Parts of the plant used: leaves, stems, roots, seeds and oil.

 Leaves (dried or fresh) can all be used to make tea.
-Many also use angelica root to make tea.
+Many also use the root to make tea.

 Candied angelica tastes awesome.
 Why not try to make your own candied angelica?
-Angelica stems have been eaten as a sweet treat for centuries.
+The stems have been eaten as a sweet treat for centuries.

 Angelica can be used in similar ways as one would use ginger.
 Dried roots are often grounded and used as a spice.